muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/events/calendar/_posts/2014-08-09-9-00-for-the-love-of-learning.md

 All attendees will receive access to 7 webinar series that go in-depth into the principles of a great education for your 8-14 year old.
 This is worth $75, but you will get it free when you take this seminar!

-The book, For the Love of Learning, will also be availabe for only $10 for attendees.
+The book, _For the Love of Learning_, will also be availabe for only $10 for attendees.

-RSVP here

 LOLIPOP seminar objectives:
- Parents will gain information about psychological development, learning styles and personalities, focusing on children from 6-14 years old
+* Parents will gain information about psychological development, learning styles and personalities, focusing on children from 6-14 years old
-Parents will understand how psychological development, learning styles, and personalities impact on learning, and they will be inspired to research and learn more about their specific children
+* Parents will understand how psychological development, learning styles, and personalities impact on learning, and they will be inspired to research and learn more about their specific children
-Parents will be empowered with knowledge about psychological development, learning styles, and personalities, so they can teach effectively and advocate effectively for their kids with other teachers, moms, and coaches.
+* Parents will be empowered with knowledge about psychological development, learning styles, and personalities, so they can teach effectively and advocate effectively for their kids with other teachers, moms, and coaches.

 Meet the speaker:
 Amy Edwards is the founder of SDLAA.
 She has a B.A. in Literature, a M.A. in Education,  and over twenty years experience teaching children and adults of all ages.
 She teaches classes in Language Arts & History and writes curriculum for both live classes and independent classes.
 Amy has been homeschooling her three children for over ten years.
 She has worked individually with home schooled children from 8-18 years old, as well as taught classes for home schooled students in Literature, Writing, and History